jamesderlin/dart_resource_importer/README.md

       resource_importer: ^0.1.0
     ```

+2. Add a `resource_importer` block to your `pubspec.yaml` file as described
+   above.

-2. Run `dart run resource_importer` from within your package to process the
+3. Run `dart run resource_importer` from the directory that contains your
-   `resource_importer` configuration in your `pubspec.yaml` and to perform
+   `pubspec.yaml` file to generate code.
+Currently this is not automatic and
-   code generation.
-Currently this is expected to be done manually and will
+   instead is expected to be run manually as needed.
-   not be performed automatically.

 The [`Base64Data`] and [`GzippedData`] types are custom classes provided by
 `resource_importer`.
 If you use them, you must use a regular dependency: